-For several weeks now, Mesothelioma Lawyers have been detailing sites across the country that processed vermiculite, a natural mineral that can contain asbestos.
+For several weeks now, our mesothelioma lawyers have been detailing sites across the country that processed vermiculite, a natural mineral that can contain asbestos.

 And exposure to asbestos can lead to a diagnosis of mesothelioma, a fatal and incurable form of cancer.
 Microscopic asbestos fibers can be ingested and travel throughout the body until they land on the walls of major organs, such as the lungs and stomach.
 There, they can sit for as long as 30 or 40 years before a doctor makes a diagnosis.